 In 1901 a 19-year-old Pablo Picasso’s world was turned upside down.

 During this period, Picasso often used a chilling palette of blues, greens, and grays.
-This gut wrenching colors were often accompanied with motifs of sadness, tragedy, and somberness.
+These gut-wrenching colors were often accompanied by motifs of sadness, tragedy, and somberness.
 One of the first of these works was in direct response to the death of his valued friend.
 The work is called The Death of Casagemas (1901), in which his dearly-departed compatriot lays still in candlelight, surrounded by blankets as if he’s sleeping, and a bullet hole in his temple.
 From then on in this period we see Picasso work through his grief.

-The paintings of this period are powerful to say the least.
-Picasso’s trip through an artistic expression of depressed emotions toward moving on is evident.
-Eventually, after the blue period, Picasso moves onto the a time called the rose period.
+The paintings of this period are powerful, to say the least.
+Picasso’s trip through the artistic expression of depressed emotions toward moving on is evident.
+Eventually, after the blue period, Picasso moves onto a time called the rose period.
 This time consisted of vibrant hues of red, lighter subject manner, and an overall shift into a celebration of life.
 This shift demonstrates Picasso had achieved a cathartic conclusion to the death of his friend.